Hecate2/neo-ruler/README.md

 - `repay` unit test
 - `collect` unit test

-#### Known Issues
+#### Known Problems

 - Different rulers may deploy rToken contracts of the same `Pair(collateral, paired, expiry, mint_ratio)`.
 The ruler who deploys the rToken later would run into error: `Contract Already Exists: {contract_hash}`.
 A potential idea to resolve the conflict, is to add ruler's executing_script_hash into the name of rToken manifest.
 However, this method results in `'0x05' is invalid within a JSON string.
 The string should be correctly escaped. `, because executing_script_hash is not valid string.
 - Precision of computation: repaying a little bit of GAS leads to 0 NEO returned.
 Possible solution: increase number of decimals, and require the returned number of tokens as integer.
+Also, What if we want the mint ratio as a float?
-Meanwhile, large integers may lead to unexpected results, but this might have been fixed in the latest version of `neo-vm`.
+- Large integers may lead to unexpected results, but this might have been fixed in the latest version of `neo-vm`.
 - It's VERY DIFFICULT to interpret the raw results returned from the contract.
 There has to be an SDK for users.

+#### Issues to be discussed

+- Shall fees be levied?
+Who receives the fee?
+- Permission of management APIs ?
+- Is it necessary to store representation strings (e.g. `expiry_str` and `mint_ratio_str`) in the contract?

+#### Potential new features

+- flashLoan: borrower get actual paired tokens instead of rTokens.
+Fees charged.
+- mmDeposit: market make deposit: deposit paired token into ruler to receive rcToken immediately.
+Fees?
+- redeem: give rrTokens and rcTokens to the ruler before expiry to receive collateral.
+Fees charged.
+- RULER token and liquidity mining
+- xRULER token

 #### Difficulties